Orders of Protection

 - The Petitioner, Respondent or abuse has occurred in DuPage County; or the Petitioner has fled to DuPage County for his/her safety.

 - The Petitioner must be 18 years or older to file an order of protection.
 In cases where the victim is a minor, a parent/guardian or other adult may petition on their behalf.

 an order of protection?

-The State's Attorney's Office may assist you with filing both the emergency order of protection and extending the order of protection on the hearing date.
+The State's Attorney's Office may assist you with filing a protective order.
 If you have specific questions concerning the State's Attorney's

 involvement with orders of protection, contact the Victim